EchoStatements/echostatements.github.io/_posts/2023-02-04-legendre-transform.md

 ![image](legendre_transform/good_lines.gif)

 How do we characterise this set of lines?
 To make it easier to talk about, we start by giving it a name.
-We will refer to the set of lines which never rise above the curve $\mathcal{L}$.
+We will refer to the set of lines which never rise above the curve as $\mathcal{L}$.
 Lines in $\mathcal{L}$ are allowed to touch the curve, they just can never enter the area above it.

 We can write the equation for a line as $y=mx+c$, where $m$ is the gradient and $c$ is the intercept.
 Now, for any particular convex curve, some lines will intersect the curve and rise above it, while others will not.
 To see this, let's choose a value for the gradient $m$ and try out different, increasing, values of $c$.